jejjohnson/gp_model_zoo/literature/uncertain_inputs.md

 #### 1. Apply these algorithms to different problems (other than dynamical systems)

 It's clear to me that there are a LOT of different algorithms.
-But in almost every study above, I many see any applications outside of dynamical systems.
+But in almost every study above, I don't see many applications outside of dynamical systems.
 I would love to see the community use these algorithms.
 Like Neil Lawrence said in a recent MLSS talk; "we need to stop jacking around with GPs and actually **apply them**" (paraphrased).
 There are many little goodies to be had from all of these methods; like the linearized GP predictive variance estimate for better variance estimates is something you get almost for free.
 So why not use it?

 #### 2. Improve the Kernel Expectation Calculations